marafa/ansible-zenoss/README.md

 	synchronised to NTP server (12.34.56.78) at stratum 3 ....

-Modify your hosts file to put your Zenoss server's IP
+Modify your hosts inventory/file to put your Zenoss server's IP

 Verify you can ssh to your Zenoss host using ssh keys AND that user can sudo without a password